-Frequently Asked Questions for the Boating Access Scheme.
+Frequently Asked Questions for the Vessel Permit Scheme.

 While we encourage you to read the information sheet thoroughly before making an application to gain a permit for the Boating Access scheme, below you will find some answers to the questions we get asked most often.

 Why are there 400 places?

 This is the maximum number permitted under PRFMA’s licence agreement with Seqwater.

 What happens if the Vessel Permit Scheme is oversubscribed?

 Permits will be issued (up to the maximum of 400) on a, first received, basis from the date applications are called.
 Unsuccessful applicants (i.e. applicants received after the quota is reached) will be placed on a waiting list in the order of receipt of their application

 Do I get my money back if it is oversubscribed?

 Unsuccessful applicants will get their application fees returned in full .